-Corrina lives in Roscoe Village with her husband Evan and their two daughters, Althea and Frances.
+Corrina Demma lives in North Center with her husband Evan and their two daughters, Althea and Frances.

 The Yiddish and Tot Circle teacher is Shifra Whiteman.

 Shifra is originally from New York City but for the last decade has called Chicago home.
 She’s a Jewish paper cut artist and a hard-core Yiddishist.
 Shifra received her BFA from the University of Michigan and, after a few years of designing, received her Master’s degree in Arts Management from Columbia College Chicago.

 She has taught, led workshops, and participated in panels for University of Michigan, Spertus Institute, Columbia College Chicago, Chicago YIVO, Workers Circle, Yugntruf, Rodfei Tzedek, and the Jewish Enrichment Center.
 Her desire for a more fair and equality-driven world influences her art and design work.